JanSharp/quick-adjustable-inserters/notes.md

   - [ ] ignore interactions with entities that are placed for a different player
   - [x] prevent 2 players from interacting with the same inserter at the same time
   - [ ] add force restriction
+    - [ ] update player state if an inserter changes force while being adjusted
-- [ ] enter idle state when the inserter gets rotated, teleported or changes force while the grid/overlay is active
+- [x] update player state when the inserter gets rotated or teleported while being adjusted
 - [x] update existing grids/arrows/invisible entities whenever tech level or inserter prototype changes
 - [x] listen to destroy events to switch to idle as soon as possible
-- [ ] maybe continuously check if the target inserter is still valid, so if the entity disappears without an event, we still clean up reasonably soon.
+- [x] maybe continuously check if the target inserter is still valid, so if the entity disappears without an event, we still clean up reasonably soon.
 - [x] maybe add a rendering circle on the inserter itself
 - [ ] maybe detect inserters that are by default diagonal and allow them to be diagonal first, then perpendicular after research
 - [x] add locale for invisible entities
+- [ ] change all rendering to target a position, not the entity.
+That way being tick paused in the editor and having mods do weird stuff without raising an event doesn't make this mod look weird